subhog/meteor-crater/README.md

 # Crater UI Library for Meteor.js

-This is a growing library of common UI elements that can be reused acrosss Meteor applications.
+This is a small, but growing library of common UI elements that can be reused acrosss Meteor applications.

 ### Features: